More isn’t always better; less is sometimes best

 Massage is a modality that can be used to achieve a number of benefits, including increased relaxation, proprioception, pain-relief, and circulation, reduction of inflammation, and sometimes, manipulation and restructuring of connective tissue.
 Which of these, or which combination of these, serve your needs?

 It’s also important to keep in mind that massage work alone is quite ineffective compared to massage work combined with movement.
-For example, massage alone to deal with chronic pain is most likely functioning like a band-aid: it provides a temporarily fix, but does not address the underlying cause of the pain.
+For example, massage alone to deal with chronic pain is most likely functioning like a band-aid: it provides a temporary fix, but does not address the underlying cause of the pain.
 In most cases, corrective exercises to address strength deficits and movement/postural imbalances are even more important than massage.
 One of the most beneficial aspects of massage is that it offers a way to make your stretching and strengthening exercises less painful and more effective.

 As a good rule of thumbs, when performing DIY bodywork for most desired outcomes, I believe it is best to default to: